Spruce Meadows - ATCO Field

 Situated on the southern edge of suburban Calgary, Spruce Meadows quite literally has one foot in the prairies and the other in urban cityscape.

-Now, Cavalry FC intends to transform this showjumping home into a soccer spectacle that will offer one of the most unique professional soccer experiences in Canada — if not the world.
+Cavalry FC has transformed this showjumping home into a soccer spectacle that will offer one of the most unique professional soccer experiences in Canada — if not the world.

-Sitting side-by-side with the iconic International Ring, Meadows on the Green is just one of several spectacular arenas inside Spruce Meadows, a venue Cavalry FC coach Tommy Wheeldon Jr. has referred to as Canada’s equivalent to New York City’s “Central Park.”
+Sitting side-by-side with the iconic International Ring, ATCO Field is just one of several spectacular arenas inside Spruce Meadows, a venue Cavalry FC coach Tommy Wheeldon Jr. has referred to as Canada’s equivalent to New York City’s “Central Park.”

 Because, as the club frames it, walking into Cavalry’s venue from Spruce Meadows’ “Pre-Game Plaza” will be like walking into hallowed grounds.

-Additional stands along the north balustrade at Meadows on the Green will boost capacity to 6,000 on Canadian Premier League match days.
+Additional stands along the north balustrade at ATCO Field will boost capacity to 6,000 on Canadian Premier League match days.

 The east grandstand is akin to seating at Fulham’s Craven Cottage, an old-school English stadium with columns and covered seating, the sort befitting the grandeur of Spruce Meadows.